Tatreez

 Historically, each village in Palestine had distinct tatreez patterns, with unique designs telling stories about the local people, legends, animals and plants, and beliefs.
 The different styles of tatreez have become less distinct and have continued to evolve with the diaspora.
-The practice of tatreez has accreted an additional politicized significance within the context of Palestinian displacement and resistance.
-Tatreez patterns have incorporated nationalist symbolism within the Nakba, the Intilaqa of January 1, 1965, and the 1967 Six-Day War, and the practice remains imbued with social significance as a way to embody and propagate cultural heritage.
+The context of Palestinian displacement and oppression after 1948 gave the practice of tatreez further sociopolitical significance as a way to embody, share, and preserve cultural heritage.
+Tatreez patterns were passed down by Palestinian women to subsequent generations as a "language" with which they could "tell their story of resistance and existence under Israeli military occupation."